Simon-Eklundh/youtube_rss_reader/README.md

 1. --config_dir="config_directory_path"
 2. --download_dir="download_directory_path".
 This excludes a ./Youtube path which will be created if it doesn't exist
-3. --simulate=True/anything else.
+3. --simulate.
 Simulate prints your chosen directories and what's in them before exiting.
 Use this any time you change the paths!

 ### for new users